 The Best of Both

-The Forte comes so close to midsize in appointments and space that we could see it winning over shoppers who thought they needed a larger (and more expensive) sedan.
-The Focus continues to deliver undeniable style and refinement in addition to a superb mix of efficiency and performance for this class.
+The Forte has the space of a midsize and some of the amenities that midsize shoppers look for, so we could see it winning over shoppers who would normally buy a larger sedan.
+However, the Focus continues to deliver undeniable style and refinement in addition to a superb mix of efficiency and performance for this class.

 Our Verdict: Ford Focus